-In the securities area, Ms. Klinges defends corporate clients against claims under federal and state securities laws, including claims brought as shareholder class actions and derivative suits.
-She advises clients on internal fraud investigations as well as investigations brought by regulators, and she represents corporations and individuals in connection with FINRA arbitrations and SEC investigations.
+In the securities and corporate governance area, Ms. Klinges defends clients against claims under federal and state securities statutes and common law fraud and breach of fiduciary duty theories, including claims brought as shareholder class actions and derivative suits.
+She represents corporations, limited liability companies, special committees, and individual directors and officers.
+She advises clients on internal investigations as well as investigations initiated by regulators.
 Her cases often involve complex financial products, such as collateralized debt obligations (CDOs), collateralized loan obligations (CLOs), trust preferred securities (TruPS), residential mortgage backed securities (RMBS), auction rate securities, and tender option bonds.
 She also advises corporations and limited liability companies on corporate governance issues.

 Ms. Klinges has represented corporations as plaintiffs or defendants in numerous breach of contract claims, involving businesses as diverse as political telemarketing, beverage distribution, and communications satellites.
 In the business tort and employment fields, Ms. Klinges has represented both plaintiff and defendant corporations in suits alleging misappropriation of trade secrets and breaches of restrictive covenants; has defended a senior executive in a claim for breach of multimillion-dollar employment contract; and has defended corporations against claims of defamation and discrimination.